ktschroeder/Cloudless/README.md

 Up next:
 - found some pan/zoom weirdness with black bars again
+	- repro: open 1920x1080 image in best fit view, max size that's not fullscreen.
+Make window more landscape-ish.
+Zoom in some.
+Make window more portrait-ish.
+	- reproducing this in a binary search on past commits starting at the evil fix, culprit commit is "Consolidate duplicate transform/clamp code..."
 - possible bug?
 There may be like 10 pixels of extra width on the window.
 Most obvious if fullscreen on one monitor when using multiple. ==> was this a thing before zen feature?

 Probably should/will: